 Last month a California state court judge tossed that lawsuit claiming that all three parties had unclean hands.

 We haven’t read the last chapter of this saga yet.
 When I saw Bradley last week during the National Whistleblower Appreciation Day celebration in Congress, he said that the fight was far from over.
 Knowing Bradley, he is probably right*.

 Foreign bankers with information about how their banks helped Americans hide accounts are still eligible for huge whistleblower awards.
 Getting them to step forward post Bradley Birkenfeld’s prosecution has been difficult.
 We believe if handled correctly, prosecution can be avoided, however.

 Have information about the substantial underpayment or under-reporting of U.S. taxes?
+To learn more, visit our IRS whistleblower program rewards page.
 We have helped our whistleblower clients collect over $100 million in award monies.

 For more information contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 ALL inquiries are protected by the attorney – client privilege and kept strictly confidential.